Machine Learning • Neural Networks • Automotive Engineering

 Neural network predictions (blue) vs actual MAF values with regression line and ideal prediction line for comparison

-Real-time neural network inference with live engine data acquisition.
+Real-time neural network inference with classic TBI engine data acquisition.

 TensorFlow Neural Network